 TypeWell features a variety of methods to link a transcriber with one or more reader devices.
 To link via the internet, or to allow a reader to view the transcript in a web browser on their own mobile device (e.g. iPad or smartphone), the Premium version of TypeWell is required.

-If you are unsure which TypeWell version you need, see Which version of the Transcriber software do I need?
+If you are unsure which TypeWell version you need, see What is the difference between Basic and Premium?

 You must have two things turned ON for linking to work.
 First, the transcriber must enable the link method(s) they want to use for that session, so that a checkmark appears next to that entry on the Link menu of their TypeWell Transcriber program.
 For instance, to use Serial linking, the "By Serial..." entry must be checked on the Link menu.

 To enable one or more types of linking, click the entry you want from the Link menu, which will open a dialog box.
 Then follow the on-screen instructions in the dialog box, as needed, to configure that linking feature.

 This second step is easy to miss!
 You must turn on the master linking control, which is another setting under the Link menu in the TypeWell Transcriber program.
 Make sure the top of the Link menu reads "Linking On."
 This master linking control gives the transcriber a quick way to turn all linking on/off without having to adjust the individual configuration for each linking method.

 The "Link" menu label will change to "Linked" once the transcriber has successfully connected using one or more linking method.